 “The Plague?’
 Yes, I describe it this way because wood skirting absorbs moisture and wicks it upwards into your home.
-This causes a life bed for mold spores to grow causing rot.
+This causes a life bed for mold spores to grow to cause rot.
 Additionally, this is detrimental to your health also causing harm to your investment.

 Do You Still Believe Wood Skirting Is Great?

 The most common thought being, “wood skirting will get us by until we can afford something better.”
 Really?
-I have seen many homes with wood skirting that has caused thousands in damage.
-Can you afford replacing rotten joists, insulation, crossover ducts and water lines?
+I have seen many homes with wood skirting that has caused thousands of damage.
+Can you afford to replace rotten joists, insulation, crossover ducts, and water lines?
 This can exceed $20,000 in 2019.

-Now do you get it.
+Now, do you get it?
 Wood skirting for mobiles is not cheap nor is it economical.
-My advice is beginning with a concrete skirting product like DURASKIRT™.
+My advice is, to begin with, a concrete skirting product like DURASKIRT™.